Bram-diederik/secureVPNwithLocalLan/README.md

 # Setup incomingVpnServer
-1) install a openvpn server.
-I recommend use a script like https://www.pivpn.io/
+1) install a openvpn server. (or wireguard) I recommend use a script like https://www.pivpn.io/
 2) copy the up.sh script to /etc/openvpn/
 3) edit the up script you your local ip settings
 4) apply